Resume Education Section: What to Include & When

 The Rise of Alternative Credentials

 The education section is no longer just about degrees.
 Microcredentials, certifications, and bootcamps are increasingly valued by employers — and they belong on your resume alongside traditional education.
+International credential holders face an extra challenge: presenting foreign degrees so American employers understand their value.

 PMP, AWS, CPA, SHRM — role-specific credentials that verify specialized knowledge.
 Often weighted higher than degrees for mid-career roles.